bressler1995/Transform-to-Open-Science/README.md

 TOPS is NASA's ambitious plan to accelerate open science practices by:

-1. Accelerate major scientific discoveries
+1. Accelerating major scientific discoveries
-2. Broaden participation by historically excluded communities
+2. Broadening participation by historically excluded communities
-3. Increase understanding and adoption of open science principles and techniques
+3. Increasing understanding and adoption of open science principles and techniques

 ## Open Science Training Resources

-For information on Open Science 101, additional Open Science trainings, and other critical resources, [visit our trainings page](./Trainings).
+For information on Open Science 101, additional open science trainings, and other critical resources, [visit our trainings page](./Trainings).
 Included in these resources are information about contributing suggestions, citing Open Science trainings, and more.

 ## TOPS Newsletter